Ageless Sleep: Exploring the Role of Sleep in Healthy Ageing

 Proactive management strategies, such as adherence to regular sleep schedules and fostering healthy lifestyle habits, can help align circadian rhythms regardless of age.

-The understanding gained from studying this intricate relationship empowers individuals not just for personal well-being, but also enhances the collective capacity for serving others through informed caregiving or policy-making.
+The understanding gained from studying this intricate relationship empowers individuals not just for personal well-being, but also enhances the collective capacity for serving others through informed or policy-making.

 This knowledge becomes particularly pertinent when investigating further into how the quality of sleep directly affects overall health status.